Newton Park Estate

 The Newton Park Estate was laid out by the Lupton Family of Newton hall (now dem.).
 It’s lodge (1856) and gateposts survive on Chapeltown Road by St Martin’s church, which was built for the new estate.
 Francis and Darnton Lupton first engaged George Corson to draw up plans for developing their estate at the beginning of the 1870’s but building was only begun in 1879 to plans by Chorley and Connon (who also designed most of the houses).
 The principal street is St Mary’s Road, a gated street south of St Martin’s Church off Chapeltown Road.
 On the right No’s 1-10, a terrace of 1894 by Smith and Tweedle, the houses with similar plans but varied facades whose attractive detailing includes half-timbered gables, paired windows with deep sashes, and shell like porches.
 Eltonhurst and Oakfield of 1885 are semi detached houses by Chorley and Connon in Domestic revival style withthe full gamut of fish scale tiling, applied half timbering, decorated plaster coving below big gables, their roofs continue as catslidesto ground floor level.
 Their largest house on the estate is the twin-gabled Rockland of 1886 for Francis Lupton.
 The most attractive is Penraevon of 1881 in Laurel Mount.
 Again Domestic Revival but in stone, with a half timbered gable above an oriel window, leaded lights and a pretty timbered porch.

-If you want to read more about the area – read this post
+If you want to read more about the general area – read this post